nanopb/nanopb/docs/concepts.rst

 Input streams
 -------------
-For input streams, there are a few extra rules:
+For input streams, there is one extra rule:

-#) If buf is NULL, read from stream but don't store the data.
-This is used to skip unknown input.
 #) You don't need to know the length of the message in advance.
 After getting EOF error when reading, set bytes_left to 0 and return false.
 Pb_decode will detect this and if the EOF was in a proper position, it will return true.

 Here is the structure::